On short-time behavior of implied volatility in a market model with indexes: Market models with indexes

-exist in the Schwartz space. \end{itemize} \end{assumption} For simplicity, we assume that for the stock $S^j$, conditions in (iii) of Assumption \ref{assum:main} depend only on the corresponding parameter $H^j$.
-We also need the following assumption. \begin{assumption} There exist $0 < T^* \le 1, p > 1/2$ such that $E\left[ e^{p\sum_{j=1}^n \left\langle M^j \right\rangle _{T^*}} \right] < \infty.$ \end{assumption} {Assumption \ref{assumption:Gaussian_bound} is similar to the well-known Novikov condition and is fulfilled for a large class of models, for example, when volatility is a linear function of a Gaussian process.}
+\end{assumption} {Assumption \ref{assumption:Gaussian_bound} is similar to the well-known Novikov condition and is fulfilled for a large class of models, for example, when volatility is a linear function of a Gaussian process.}